SHORT BIO:

 Organic world percussion, trance-like riffs, loops or beats often serve as a common thread to Greenvale Manitou's music.
 Because it connects us all.
 The first music we ever hear is our mother's heartbeat.
 The drive to stretch the skin of an animal on a carved piece of wood is something all cultures across the world have in common.
 Drumming together was often key to survival, building communities while keeping predators at bay.
 As old as fire itself, Briand's music shares that everlasting transcultural vibe of belonging and rebuking, of basic comforts and primal fears.
 In today's unsettling times, when our tribal impulses are taking a much darker countenance, Greenvale Manitou serves as a reminder to tap into that primitive crux and confront the many social issues that haunt us.

-After moving to Minnesota in 2016, he decided to continue his self-teaching journey.
+After moving to Minnesota in 2016 after graduation, he decided to continue his self-teaching journey.
 He learned how to play the bass and operate a drum kit so as to be able to multi-track rock songs on his own.
 After taking online classes on music production, Briand then recorded his first demos and shared them on Soundcloud.
-During the Covid lockdown, he spent six months turning his basement into a recording studio.
-His entire house, which was built in 1949 by Donald Berglund, the legendary St Olaf Orchestra Director, and which would soon welcome many bands for practice, house concerts and fundraising events, was now dubbed "Manitou Studios".
-Shortly after, he approached local tech-savvy studio engineer Jeenti Dutta.
-Favoring storytelling and feeking in his play style as well as modern production techniques, Dutta served as both lead guitarist and producer on Greenvale Manitou's first EP, "Born of the Same", which was released on June 8, 2023.
-Working on this EP helped Briand escape monolithic labeling and fuse many genres, such as dream pop, psychedelic rock, heavy metal, hip hop, electro, lo-fi trip hop, or soul, together.
-Dutta soon created his own LLC, Summit Stream Studio, based in Dundas, MN.
-While no longer involved in the songwriting, Dutta still serves as Briand's producer of choice.
-He mixed and mastered Greenvale Manitou's second release, the 2-track "Santa Closet", released on December 25, 2023, and Briand's first single from his upcoming album "M.A.G.M.A.", the antifa anthem "Song to the Fascist", symbolically released on Nov 5, 2024.
-The LP will be made of previously unreleased remastered Demos.
+During the Covid lockdown, he spent six months turning his basement into a recording studio, after studying the physics of sound treatment.
+His entire house, which was built in 1949 by St Olaf Orchestra Director Donald Berglund, would soon welcome many bands for practice, house concerts, wine pairing dinners or fundraising events, and was from now on dubbed "Manitou Studios".
+Shortly after, he approached local tech-savvy studio engineer Jeenti Dutta for partnership.
+Favoring storytelling and feeling in his play style as well as modern production techniques, Dutta served as both lead guitarist and producer on Greenvale Manitou's first EP, "Born of the Same", which was released on June 8, 2023.
+Working alongside Dutta's production skills helped Briand escape monolithic labeling and fuse many genres, such as dream pop, psychedelic rock, heavy metal, hip hop, electro, lo-fi trip hop, or soul, together.
+Dutta soon turned his home studio into an LLC, and while no longer involved in the songwriting, he still served as Briand's studio engineer of choice.
+He mixed and mastered Greenvale Manitou's second release, the 2-track "Santa Closet", released on December 25, 2023.
+He did the same for Briand's first single from his upcoming second EP "M.A.G.M.A.", the antifa anthem "Song to the Fascist", symbolically released on Nov 5, 2024.
+The recording will be made of previously unreleased remastered Demos.

-On stage, Briand likes to produce himself either as a solo act, or with the help of musician friends.
-This insures that he has access to a variety of venues, from the most intimate to the most expansive, showcasing a variety of sonic flavors, from acoustic, to electric, or electronic, making use of samples and loop pedals to bind everything together.
-The occasional addition of Nolan Perry Arnold at the guitar, keys and accordion, and Berit Johanne Bringsjord at the violin allowed Briand to expend his horizons, including previously unreleased originals and personalized covers on stage.
+On stage, Briand likes to produce himself as a place-based solo act, or with the help of musician friends.
+This insures access to a variety of venues, from the most intimate to the most expansive, showcasing a variety of sonic flavors, acoustic, electric, or electronic, paired with the use of samples and loop pedals.
+Following the split with Dutta, the occasional addition of friends Nolan Perry Arnold at the guitar, keys and accordion, and Berit Johanne Bringsjord at the violin when performing live allowed Briand to add more folk vibes to his catalog, including previously unreleased originals and personalized covers on stage.

 Briand is currently working at releasing "M.A.G.M.A."'s second single, "Willard Preacher".
 The Broken Rule is also releasing a second single, "Connivance", from the recently recorded LP, which will be made available shortly after.
 He is forming a new band from scratch with guitarist Mark Fier and previous Broken Rule bassist Ezekiel Choffel, with grunge tunes reminiscent of Pearl Jam, Foo Fighters and RHCP.
 He is still looking for more...